Cultural Heritage Months

 -

-In the month of April, we honor Scottish American Heritage Month and Arab American Heritage Month.
-We recognize and celebrate the contributions, achievements and historical impact of each of these cultural groups, and how they have shaped our history and worldview.
+In the month of June, we honor Caribbean American Heritage Month.
+We recognize and celebrate the contributions, achievements and historical impact of Americans with Caribbean heritage and how they have shaped our history and worldview.

-We invite you to celebrate these cultures through events and programs offered by UT Dallas organizations in partnership with Intercultural Programs and through off campus cultural festivals during the month of April.
+Traditionally, the UT Dallas community has included a presence from Caribbean countries and heritage, culturally impacting our community.
+We invite you to celebrate the Caribbean culture through events and programs offered by UT Dallas organizations in partnership with Intercultural Programs and through off-campus cultural festivals during the month of June.

 Be Globally Engaged!